 Choose the pillar where your evidence is strongest.
 Where your outcomes are most measurable.
 Where your target population faces the most acute need.
 Then write the entire application through that lens, even if ignoring the other dimensions feels like amputating part of your mission.

+Q: Can our program align with more than one funding pillar?
 A: Yes for the work itself, but no for the application.
 You must select the single strongest pillar even if your program intersects multiple areas.

 Budget Math That Matters